-Why you need to consider localisation before you launch your online store
+Why you need to consider localization before you launch your online store

 Designing an online store is a fascinating adventure.
 Business model, great pictures, convincing products, user-friendly navigation, unique selling proposition – all these steps are equally important to make your online business profitable.
 But there’s one more item that is often ignored, although it can help to take your store to the international level.

-Why is localisation so crucial and why do you need to think about it before you even launch your store?
+Why is localization so crucial and why do you need to think about it before you even launch your store?

 Below you can find three top reasons.